The Capita Ultrafear is on our Best Park Snowboards for a good reason. It is fantastic at hitting rails and jumps in the park.

 - It needed to be able to jib and be well rounded enough for hitting jumps.

-Last year it had Capita’s Park V2 Profile.
+Before 2022, this board was designed with Capita’s Park V2 Profile.
 Here is an image showing the difference, with this year’s profile on the top and last year’s on the bottom.

-Basically, the board profile has a positive camber between your feet, flat under your feet, and a slight reverse camber (rocker) right before the tip and tail.
+Basically, the board profile now has a positive camber section between your feet, flat under your feet, and a slight reverse camber (rocker) right before the tip and tail.
 In previous years the board was primarily flat between your feet, and now there is some camber to give it more pop.